 Home healthcare patients are among the sickest and most vulnerable beneficiaries in the Medicare program, underscoring the importance of consistent access to home health.
 Quality home healthcare services allow these patients to remain in their homes and receive necessary skilled nursing and therapy services, while avoiding unnecessary inpatient care and hospital stays.

-In 20 years, that number will reach 70 million, or 20 percent of the population.
+In 20 years, that number will reach over 70 million, or 20 percent of the population.